shivkumar98/OCP-Java-Examples/src/chapter_7/c_7_7_identifyingThreadingProblems/README.md

 * A strategy to avoid deadlockks is for all threads to order their resource requests.
 E.g. we can enforce that both foxes need to obtain food before water.

 ### 🟡 Starvation
+* If a thread is continually denied access to a shared resource, it experiences **starvation**
 ### 🟡 Livelock

 ## 🟥 7.7.2 Managing Race Conditions